rust-lang/book/second-edition/src/ch18-03-pattern-syntax.md

 To create a mutable reference in order to be able to mutate a value matched in a pattern, use `ref mut` instead of `&mut` for the same reason that we use `ref` instead of `&`: `&mut` in patterns is for matching existing mutable references, not creating new ones.
-Listing 18-28 shows an example of a pattern creating a mutable reference:
+[Listing 18-28][Listing-18-28] shows an example of a pattern creating a mutable reference:

 [Listing-18-28]: #Listing-18-28